dougsweetser/Q/docs/EM/derive_Maxwell_homogeneous_equations.md

 ![](../images/EM/derive_Maxwell_homogeneous_equations/E_dot_B_details_all.png)

 All the needed slots are filled in.
-The Soduko game is complete.
+The Sudoku game is complete.

 Now remove some of the details.
 The dot product of _E_ and _B_ is pretty: